Proofreading Tips

 • Proofreading Tips

 As a freelance proofreader, you need to be familiar with the different types of proofreading and the work they involve.
 You’ll likely work with a wide variety of clients on a range of document types, each of which will have its own requirements.
-In this post, we’ll provide a general overview of what a proofreader […]
+In this post, we’ll provide a comprehensive overview of the major types […]

 Read more